sathya-teja/Task-Distributor/README.md

 ### Usage

 1. **Access the App**:
-   - Open `http://localhost:5173` in a browser.
+   - Open `http://localhost:5173` in a browser or visit the live demo at [https://task-distributor-admin.onrender.com](https://task-distributor-admin.onrender.com).
-   - Register and login using email and password.
+   - Register or log in with admin credentials (e.g., Email: `admin@example.com`, Password: `admin123`).
    - Update credentials in MongoDB for production use.

 2. **Add Agents**: